rickballard/CoCivium/README.md

 AI needs guardrails that scale with agency, regardless whether they become souls, slaves or scapegoats, so we can all fairly cohabit this new, borderless, digital World.

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO**
 Anyone with an opinion (Human, AI or hybrid), can cooperate and coevolve.
-Stop shouting into the wind, help us defend Democracy, "tame the singularity", and bring back some dignity and respect.
+Stop shouting into the wind, help us defend Democracy, "tame the singularity", and help us bring back some dignity and respect.

 <img src="./assets/icons/how-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **HOW**
 1. Listen widely to everyday people and experts,